Payday Loan Fees and Additional Charges

 Below are the additional fees that you may be charged when taking out or paying back a payday loan.
 Please read through this guide to ensure you understand all possible fees and charges before you take out a loan.

 Application Fee – You will not be charged an application fee by most of the better run and operated payday loan companies.
-Applying for such a short term loan is similar to asking your bank for a loan, they will require you to fill in an application form and they will then review the information you supplied to ensure you can afford to pay it back on time.
+Applying for such a short term loan is similar to asking your bank for a loan, they will require you to fill in an application form and they will then check the information you supplied to ensure you can afford to pay it back on time.

 There are some websites who will charge you something known as a brokers fee, you need to avoid such sites as there is usually no benefits to be had from apply for a loan from such a site and they will charge you often without it being obvious they are doing so, simply for filling out their online application form!